Modeling Interface

 Right-click on any blank space in the assembly graphics area to bring up a list of its functions, as shown below:

-• Hide the origin: Click to hide the origin of the world coordinates, after hiding, you can also display the origin again.
+• Hide Origin: Click to hide the origin of the world coordinates, after hiding, you can also display the origin again.

-• Display all: When an instance, origin or datum is hidden, you can click Show All to display all hidden elements.
+• Show all: When an instance, origin or datum is hidden, you can click Show All to display all hidden elements.

 • Hide All: Click to hide all elements of the viewport instance, origin, datum, etc.

-• Display hidden parts: When an instance, origin or datum is hidden, click to display the hidden instance, origin or datum, and do not display those that are not previously hidden.
+• Show Hidden Components: When an instance, origin or datum is hidden, click to display the hidden instance, origin or datum, and do not display those that are not previously hidden.

-• Rotation: Click to rotate, the left mouse button in the viewport can control the rotation of the graph, click to cancel the rotation will return to normal.
+• Rotate: Click to rotate, the left mouse button in the viewport can control the rotation of the graph, click to cancel the rotation will return to normal.

-• Translation: After clicking to translate, the left mouse button in the viewport can control the movement of the graphics, and clicking to cancel the translation will return to normal.
+• Pan: After clicking to pan, the left mouse button in the viewport can control the movement of the graphics, and clicking to cancel the pan will return to normal.

-• Open the drawing: Open the drawing of the document.
+• Open Drawing Document: Open the drawing of the document.

-• Recent Commands: Displays the three most recent operating commands in the assembly document.
+• Recent Commands List: Displays the three most recent operating commands in the assembly document.

-# Right click on the assembly viewport datum
+# Right click on the assembly viewport plane

 In the assembly feature panel, right click on the datum surface to display the function list as follows: